SSH999/BERTMODEL/README.md

 # BERTMODEL PREPROCESSING
-Loading the dataset: The dataset can be loaded from a file or obtained from an API, depending on the source.
+Loading the dataset: The dataset is loaded from a online source.

 Cleaning the data: This involves removing any irrelevant or noisy data, such as HTML tags, punctuation, and special characters.